A Northern Cricket Frog can jump up to 5 feet--or 50 times its body length.

 Tiny size (approx. 1"), dorsal warts, dark triangular-shaped spot behind eyes, a ragged, longitudinal stripe on the thigh, and extensive toe webbing.

 Males call from plants rooted in the floating mats, or from the surface of the water.
 Intense competitive interactions often occur between calling males.
 Although it is considered a treefrog, this species is a poor climber and is usually found within a few inches of the ground.
-Cricket frogs employ a unique overwintering mechanism by burrowing into preexisting shallow cracks or crayfish burrows in a band of moist soil near the edge of ponds and streams (Irwin 2005), possibly communally.
+Northern Cricket Frogs employ a unique overwintering mechanism by burrowing into preexisting shallow cracks or crayfish burrows in a band of moist soil near the edge of ponds and streams (Irwin 2005), possibly communally.
 It has also been suggested that they may overwinter terrestrially in forested uplands beyond 150 meters (Hecht et al. 2000), and possibly up to 450 meters (A. Breisch, personnal communication) from breeding ponds.
-When approached by a potential predator, cricket frogs make several quick zigzag leaps, diving beneath the water.
+When approached by a potential predator, Northern Cricket Frogs make several quick zigzag leaps, diving beneath the water.

 Larvae feed on periphyton and phytoplankton.
 Adults are opportunistic feeders both day and night, eating various small invertebrates obtained in or near the water.
 Food items include insects, spiders, annelids, mollusks, and crustaceans (Gray et al. 2005)